mlearnfab/pyweb/_sources/faq.md

 **Q.** *What is the time commitment?*

 **A.** *Python for Absolute Beginners, Level I* consists of seven units.
-Each unit should take 3 - 5 hours to complete.
-The expected time commitment, therefore, is approximately 40 - 50 hours.
+Each unit should take approximately 2-3 hours to complete.
+The expected time commitment, therefore, is approximately 20 - 30 hours.

 ---